Beyoncé: 2013–2014: Beyoncé and Super Bowl XLVII halftime show

-2015–2017: Lemonade
+2015–2017: Lemonade and twins

-Beyoncé released the single "Formation" on February 6, 2016, and performed it live for the first time during the NFL Super Bowl 50 halftime show.
+Beyoncé released the single "Formation" on February 6, 2016, and performed it live for the first time during the Super Bowl 50 halftime show.
 The performance sparked controversy due to its perceived allusions to the Black Panther Party on its fiftieth anniversary, as the NFL prohibits political statements during its events.
 On April 16, 2016, Beyoncé released a teaser for a project titled Lemonade.
 An hour-long musical film and visual album premiered on HBO on April 23, coinciding with the release of the corresponding studio album of the same name exclusively on Tidal the same day.